Open an Account

 A Contract for Difference is an agreement between investors and CFD brokers to pay the difference between the closing price and the opening price for a given asset such as a crypto asset like Bitcoin.
 CFD brokers are particularly popular with day traders offering low costs and straightforward access to major financial markets.
 CFDs can also be used by long term investors though it is important to use risk management techniques like stop losses.

 Cryptocurrency exchanges like Coinbase and Binance allow you to purchase Bitcoin with fiat currency (USD, EUR etc.) or Cryptocurrency.
 For example, you can trade an altcoin for Bitcoins.
-However, some brokers such as eToro also provide access to financial markets using CFDs based on cryptocurrencies such as Bitcoin, Ethereum and Litecoin.
+However, some brokers such as CFD trading on eToro also provide access to financial markets using CFDs based on cryptocurrencies such as Bitcoin, Ethereum and Litecoin.

 Both Cryptocurrency Exchanges and Crypto CFD brokers offer their own advantages.
 Some traders prefer buying coins directly where others may feel the spreads are too high on CFDs offered by exchanges like eToro and AvaTrade which can be as low as 0.01% compared to Coinbase’s ~0.25%.